The visual appearances of disordered optical metasurfaces: Methods

 \subsection{Spectral rendering}

 To generate a synthetic image, one needs to simulate the light transport inside a chosen virtual scene observed from a virtual viewpoint (i.e., a virtual camera)~\cite{pharr2016physically}.
 A virtual scene is obtained by modelling (or measuring from the real-world) the shapes of the objects and the light sources, the materials reflectance (BRDF) and transmittance (BTDF), and the spectral emittance of the light sources.
 The radiometric quantities (BRDF, BTDF and emittance) have angular, spatial and spectral dependencies but also vary with the polarisation.
-For example, the scene in Fig.~\ref{fig1}d-g consists of a car model (freely available on Blendswap~\cite{blendswapM3}) and an environment map (here, the Uffizi gallery~\cite{uffizi}) that approximates the environment by an image where each pixel represents a distant light source in a given direction.
-The environment maps of the outdoor rendered images in the Supplementary Note 4 come from HDRI Haven~\cite{hdri}.
+For example, the scene in Fig.~\ref{fig1}d-g consists of a car model (freely available on Blend Swap~\cite{blendswapM3} and also used in the Extended Data Figs. 5 and 6) and an environment map (here, the Uffizi gallery~\cite{uffizi}) that approximates the environment by an image where each pixel represents a distant light source in a given direction.
+The environment maps of the outdoor rendered images in Fig.~\ref{fig1}, Extended Data Fig.~5 and Supplementary Video~2 come from~\cite{uffizi} and Poly Haven~\cite{hdri}.
 The environment maps were converted to spectral images by using a classical optimization procedure (quadratic optimization with smoothness and positivity constraints) similarly to Ref.~\cite{meng2015physically}.
 This guarantees that the final spectrum of every individual pixel, once projected back into the sRGB space, gives the same color as the original one.

 Regarding the materials, we assigned the BRDF model to the car body, whereas the windshield material was modeled using Fresnel equations with an index of refraction of 1.45 for the whole glass.
 The tire material was assumed Lambertian whereas the rims were modeled using a microfacet-based BRDF with sharp angular response for its distribution (GGX)~\cite{walter2007microfacet}, and a measured index of refraction corresponding to chromium~\cite{johnson1974optical}.